 Intermittently test employees' cybersecurity knowledge.
 An online survey is a quick, inexpensive and effective way to do this.
 Or partner with IT to send an unsolicited email to all employees, requiring they click on the link provided to update their password.
 Those who alert IT support they have received a potential phishing email understand the risk the email represents.
 Those who do click on the link, however, need additional training so they can better spot, alert and avoid intrusive instances like this in the future.

 Tip #4: Issue specific rules for email, internet browsing, social networks and mobile devices

-Encourage a culture of "safe browsing" and caution your staff to be wary of suspicious links and attachments from unknown sources when using company devices – whether that's a phishing email or a video on social media.
+Encourage a culture of "safe browsing" and caution your staff to be wary of suspicious links and attachments from unknown sources when using company devices — whether that's a phishing email or a video on social media.
 Bear in mind that if you force employees to change their passwords on a weekly or monthly basis, they'll probably resort to writing them down on a sticky note left on display at their workstation.
-And if you make it too tricky or convoluted for them to access the systems and data they need to do their jobs, fully expect them to find less secure work-arounds like USB sticks or personal email to bypass your controls.
+However, if you make it too tricky or convoluted for them to access the systems and data they need to do their jobs, fully expect them to find less secure workarounds like USB sticks or personal email to bypass your controls.

-While there's no foolproof method to protect your business, educating your employees about security threats and best practices for online behavior and privacy can at least reduce the likelihood of a breach caused by human error.
+While there's no foolproof method to protect your business, educating your employees about security threats and best practices for online behavior and privacy can, at least, reduce the likelihood of a breach caused by human error.